KateNowlan/SA-Quiz/README.md

 ![lighthouse desktop](assets/images/desktop-lighthouse.png)

+##  Testing

+  * I tested the site as i went along the whole way through developing it to make sure each stage worked before i moved onto the next thing.

+  ## Bugs

+  * In the development of the site i struggled for a while to get a timer to work as i wasnt putting the js code in the right place, but i managed to sort this out completely and it works perfectly.

+  ## Browser Testing

   The website was tested on the following platforms to see if it worked:
   * Chrome
   * Safari

+  ## Deployment

+  * In Github locate your repository and click on it
+  * Click on 'Settings'
+  * On the left side of the page click 'Pages'
+  * In Source select 'Main' from the drop down list
+  * Make sure its being saved as Root folder
+  * Click Save

    ## Clone and Fork